pranabislam/FinalProject/README.md

 1/9/15 Remi and Pranab both fixed image adding to panel error.

 1/13/15 For the last few days we've been trying to figure out how to utilize mouse actions and dragging images.
 We have fixed minor bugs up until this point.

+1/15/15 Finally we were able to make images move with mouse drag after a total revamping of our code!